ST-10326084/CLVD6212_POE_/README.md

 - Services: Includes the AzureBlobService class for interacting with Azure Blob Storage.
 - wwwroot: Contains static files such as images, CSS, and JavaScript.

+## Run the Application:
+- Open the project in Visual Studio.
+- Build the solution to restore all dependencies.
+- Press F5 to build and launch program.